 Sky View presents you with a real-time simulation of the sky as currently seen from your own location or other location of your choice.
-Over 1.7 billion stars and selected deep sky objects are included.
+Over 1.7 billion stars are included.
 It is a 360° view and you can move it around with your finger or by moving your device (iPhone, iPad and Apple Watch only).
 On Apple Mac devices you can move around Sky View with your mouse or arrow keys.